ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/engineering-efforts/palindrome-checking.md

 functionality to produce the output displayed in this section.
 As the next section explains, you should add the features needed to ensure that `palindromechecker` produces the expected output!
-Importantly, this project invites you to add the following functionality: (i) a recursion-based and reversal-based algorithm for palindrome checking, (ii)
+Importantly, this project invites you to add both a recursion-based and reversal-based algorithm for palindrome checking.

 ???+ note